-Anyone in the industry knows that the way IT works is changing – drastically.
-A necessary part of any company in the 21st century, IT is no longer only the bearer of hardware and software support.
-In fact, as companies automate these processes, enterprises are starting to understand that IT is just as relevant to service delivery as any other business function within an organization.
+Anyone in the industry knows that IT is changing drastically.
+A necessary component of any company in the 21st century, IT is no longer solely the bearer of hardware and software support.
+In fact, enterprises understand that IT is just as relevant to service delivery as any other business function within an organization, like marketing and finance.
 IT is also starting to support intelligent software development and implementation.

 Not long after Kaplan and Norton developed their Balanced Scorecard, Belgian organizational theorist Wim Van Grembergen and IT specialist Rik Van Bruggen adopted the traditional BSC.
 They saw the difficulties in applying the four legs of the traditional BSC to an IT environment.
 In 1997, they modified the four areas to better fit an IT environment: